|

 Though repugnant to humans, the smell and taste of the

-feces might be attractive to the dog.
+feces might just be a yummy treat to the dog.

 In some cases, dogs have been known to eat feces out of

-boredom or just to get more attention.
+boredom or to get more attention.

-Regardless
+Regardless of why

-would be a symptom.
+symptom.
 Then, break the habit.

-There
+There are many

-he'll get an unpleasant shock.
+unpleasant shock.
 Some sources suggest mixing the meat tenderizer

 "Accent" in the dog's food to make the stool taste bad, and there are